droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Once the players have sufficiently comforted the siblings, Ismark exhaustedly asks the players to remain at the mansion with Ireena while he returns to the town square to ensure that any wounded Barovians are cared for.
 “We will see to our father’s burial tomorrow," he adds, quietly.
 "And if you can—try to get some sleep.
 You've more than earned it."
 ### The Argument
 Ismark returns to the manor shortly before midnight.
-Shortly thereafter, any players who remain awake, or who have a passive Wisdom (Perception) of 15 or greater, overhear a muffled argument from the kitchen below.
+Shortly thereafter, any players who remain awake, or who pass a secret DC 15 Perception check, overhear a muffled argument from the kitchen below.

-The players can eavesdrop on this conversation with a successful DC 13 Dexterity (Stealth) check or a successful DC 15 Wisdom (Perception) check.
+The players can eavesdrop on this conversation with a successful DC 17 Stealth check or a successful DC 20 Perception check.
 Read:

 <div class="description">
 <p>The murmurs from the next room are largely indistinct, obscured by the low groans of the old house's timbers.
 As you strain your ears, however, the siblings' words come slowly into focus.</p>